-Writing consultations are not just for professional writers.
 All students, faculty, and staff are welcome to visit us for a consultation, no matter their background or level of expertise.
 Students can bring in papers from any course in any discipline.
 We also serve the community, but please be aware that we must give priority to our students.

 We are located in the General Academic Center (between the Library and the University Center), room G103.
 From the main entrance (nearest the University Center), we are the first room on the right, just past the cafe.